SAP/cloud-sdk-ios-fiori/CONTRIBUTING.md

 We are currently busy finalizing our open-source milestone release.

 Soon we'll enhance this section to provide more instructions on how to submit a great pull request.
+We are using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)

 For now please know that a pull request has to pass all status checks to be considered for review by project maintainers.

 We reserve the right to close or to not process pull requests.

 We recommend to run `setupForCollaborators.sh` in root directory once to install helpful tools.
+For example, the script will
+- install various git hooks
+  - to run a SwiftLint check automatically before pushing your sources to remote
+  - to ensure your commit messages will be formatted according to the Conventional Commit standards
-For example, the script will install a pre-commit gith hook to run a SwiftLint check automatically before committing your sources.
-It will also add a run script to ensure that SwiftLint checks are getting executed when you are working within the Xcode project file.
+- install Xcode project file and adds a run script to ensure that SwiftLint checks are getting executed when you are working within XCode

+If you choose to run the script please make sure your dev machine has `python` and `npm`

 ## Legal stuff